cran/RAppArmor/README.md

 For any problems, questions, suggestions on the installation or use of RAppArmor, please get in touch!
 We are very interested in hearing if anything is unclear or not working as expected.

+For general help, post a question on [Stack Overflow](http://stackoverflow.com/questions/tagged/rapparmor) and add the following tags: `rapparmor`, `r`, `apparmor`.

-Either [post an issue on github](https://github.com/jeroenooms/RAppArmor/issues), or send an email to [the maintainer](https://github.com/jeroenooms/RAppArmor/blob/master/DESCRIPTION).
+To report bugs, either [post an issue on github](https://github.com/jeroenooms/RAppArmor/issues), or send an email to [the maintainer](https://github.com/jeroenooms/RAppArmor/blob/master/DESCRIPTION).